pupilfirst/playbook/9-faq.md

    No. Only students in Kerala are currently eligible.
 We have a detailed guide to the [Kerala SEP program](1.3-kerala-sep.md).

-2. How long will I have to wait to receive the benefit?
+2. How long will I have to wait to receive the benefits?

    It depends on your University.
 We've noticed that it takes a minimum of 2 months to complete the process.